 Assessing conditional knowledge requires moving beyond traditional tests that measure recall or procedure.
 Teachers need observation tools and questioning techniques that reveal whether learners can match strategies to contexts appropriately.
 The most effective assessments happen during learning activities, not after them.

 Start with 'strategy sorting' exercises where learners categorise different approaches by subject and purpose.
-Present a mixed collection of tasks from various subjects, then ask students to explain which strategy they would use and why.
+Present a mixed collection of tasks from various subjects, then ask learners to explain which strategy they would use and why.
 For instance, give them a science diagram, a history source, and a maths problem; observe whether they suggest highlighting for the history source but not the maths calculation.
 This reveals their understanding of when specific techniques work best.

 Think-aloud protocols provide deeper insights into learners' conditional knowledge.
-Ask students to verbalise their decision-making process before starting a task: 'What strategy will you use?
+Ask learners to verbalise their decision-making process before starting a task: 'What strategy will you use?
 Why is it suitable here?
 When wouldn't you use this approach?'
 Jake might say he highlights numbers because it worked in English, revealing his lack of conditional understanding.
 Record these sessions occasionally to track progress over time.

 Create 'strategy mismatch' scenarios where learners identify and correct inappropriate technique applications.
 Show them examples of strategies used in the wrong context, such as creating a mind map for a simple multiplication problem or writing detailed annotations for a quick mental maths exercise.
 When learners can spot these mismatches and explain why they're problematic, they demonstrate strong conditional knowledge.